erikdelange/EXIN-Test-Suite-Management/README.md

 ###### Window geometry
 The window position and size, and the place of the various splitters which separate the panes are saved when closing a dialog and restored when opening the dialog again.
 On Windows these settings are stored in an *.ini* file.
+The name of this file is written to the logger when starting the application.

 ###### Qt Designer
-Package pyqt5-tools contains Qt Designer.
+Package pyqt5-tools contains the Qt Designer executable.
 It can be found in your Python installation directory as Scripts\designer.exe.

 ![Qt Desginer](/qtdesigner.png)
 *Qt Designer open for all three dialogs*